Star on the Mountain: 21st century

-In August 2025, the star flashed 23 times representing the 23 lives lost during a Walmart mass shooting.
+In August 2025, the star flashed 23 times to represent and honor the 23 lives lost during the El Paso Walmart mass shooting hate crime attack that occurred on August 3, 2019.

 Vandalism

 The star is frequently vandalized by trespassers, and officials say that vandalism has been constant for as long as the star has existed.
 The Chamber of Commerce has constantly asked the local community to avoid trespassing and vandalizing this symbol of El Paso, also noting that the area is monitored by cameras and the El Paso Police Department.

 Vandalism of the star typically consists of breaking light bulbs and discarding empty beer bottles at the site and has been known to result in criminal citations from El Paso police.
 Some vandals also steal light bulbs from the property.